FitzgeraldKrudde/AdventOfCode-2019-Java/README.md

 * use JDK13 stuff
 * use streams/lambda
 * write readable/maintaineable code
-* get better/faster with Intellij
+* get better/faster with IntelliJ